mengfn/chatgame/README.md

 ## Work in Progress

-A lightweight, extensible framework for [steering language models using game-theoretic solvers](https://arxiv.org/abs/2402.01704).
+- [x] Meeting Game.
+We develop a lightweight, extensible framework for [steering language models using game-theoretic solvers](https://arxiv.org/abs/2402.01704).
+- [x] Prisoner Dilemma Game.
+- [ ] Battle of the sexes.

 ## Installation